Twipped/HandlebarsHelperHoard/README.md

 ##License

-HHN is released under a standard MIT license, as defined in the LICENSE file.
+Helper Hoard is released under a standard MIT license, as defined in the LICENSE file.